 Does it cover energy storage?

 You can buy a battery system as part of a solar package and still receive the subsidy, but energy storage does not attract any extra STCs.

 Can I install the panels myself to get the full solar credits value?

 Does the STC program also apply to wind power?

 Yes, the same guidelines will apply for wind turbine installations –even for micro-hydro systems!

 What about caravans, boats, sheds, motor homes and RVs?

 As long as the caravan, boat, shed or RV is your principle place of residence and has an address (such as a caravan park or marina berth), it will be eligible under the solar credits scheme.

-Contact us today toll free on 133-SUN or email our friendly team for expert, obligation-free advice.
+Contact us today via our solar quote form for expert, obligation-free advice.